dsoto/ENSP_330/homework/homework-makeup.md

 to be sure I got it correct in the future.

-In another problem, I might have misunderstood the difference between power and energy or series and parallel.
-In this case, I would say that I had a conceptual problem distinguishing between power and energy and that I've been studying the difference and creating a list of examples of each.
+In another problem, I might have misunderstood the difference between power and energy.
+In this case, I would say that
+I had a conceptual problem distinguishing between power and energy and that I've been studying the difference and creating a list of examples of each.